luke6722/snackamole/README.md

 Objective:
 ----------
-The mole is HUNGRY!
-Collect all 5 burgers in each level before time runs out.
-Eat as many burgers as you can in 20 seconds!
+Eat as many burgers as you can in 20 seconds

-Have fun!